rbarbera/functional-reactive-programming-swift/manuscript/concepts.md

 #### Creating a Signal Producer

-SignalProducers can be initialized on several ways depending on your requirements.
+Producers can be initialized on several ways depending on your requirements.
 The available options are listed below:

   1. **Operation in a closure:** When you initialize the signal producer you specify in a closure which operation has to be executed.
 This closure has two input parameters, the `observable` and the `disposable` and doesn't return anything.
 As with signals events are sent through the observer but in this case the disposable is passed as a `CompositeDisposable`, we'll see this kind of disposable with more detail but to have an idea, this is a `Disposable` compound by multiple disposables so if you dispose that one you're also disposing all of them.

   ~~~~~~~~
-  private let operationProducer: SignalProducer<String, NoError> = SignalProducer { (observer, disposable) in
+  private let prod: SignalProducer<String, NoError> = SignalProducer { (observer, disposable) in
       observer.sendNext("Ey ya!")
       observer.sendCompleted()
   }
   ~~~~~~~~

   2. **Using a buffer:** Buffer is the equivalent `pipe` for signal producers.
 In this case the `buffer` commands create a `signal producer` and an `observer`.
 Events sent to that observer are forwarded to the observers of the signal producer and can be buffered if we specify it.
 That way for example, if we specify that the buffer size is 2, we send events A, B, C and after that we observe the subscriber, that observer will receive the events B, C because these are in the buffer.

   ~~~~~~~~
   let _buffer = SignalProducer<String, NoError>.buffer(2)